 This is the second article based on the electrical instruments- classification of electrical measuring instruments.

-Before this article, I have shared electrical measurements and instrumentation covering all different instruments and their uses.
+Before this article, I shared an electrical measuring Instrument covering all different instruments and their uses.

-Mostly, analog meters are used in the electrical laboratory for practical studies and digital meters are used in commercial, industrial and various other purposes.
+Mostly, analog meters are used in the electrical laboratory for practical studies.
+And digital meters are mostly used for commercial, industrial, and various other purposes.

 Classification of Electrical Measuring Instruments